shpml/fundamentals/03_chapter/02_lessontemp.md

      text-decoration: none;
 }
 ```

-Less commonly used values include “overline” to add a line above text and “line-through” which strikes a line through your text.
+Less commonly used values include “overline,” which adds a line above text, and “line-through,” which strikes a line through your text.

 **text-transform**

 To adjust capitalization in a selected text element, use the text-transform property.

-Values for this property include “uppercase” to make every letter capitalized, “lowercase” to make every letter uncapitalized, and “capitalize” to make the first letter of every word in the selected text uppercase.
+Values for this property include “uppercase” to capitalize every letter, “lowercase” to uncapitalize every letter, and “capitalize” to make the first letter of every word in the selected text uppercase.

 ```css
 h1 {